Exploring Altcoins: Alternative Token Investment Strategies

 ADA is the native token of the Cardano blockchain that hopes to disrupt decentralized finance.
 The blockchain also has potential use cases in product traceability and as an identity management system.
 The token and blockchain boast a high number of real-world use cases compared to others in the industry.
 At the time of writing, ADA is currently a top ten token by market capitalization.

 Monero (XMR) is a blockchain and token with a heavy emphasis on privacy and other valuable features.
 Most cryptocurrencies provide some basic privacy, but Monero has taken this concept further.
 The project implemented ring signatures for extra scalability and decentralization, unlike other blockchains at the time.
-The open-source platform makes for secure and private transactions.
+Using the open-source platform makes for entirely untraceable, secure, and private transactions.

 While it’s not one of the larger coins by market capitalization, it’s still popular in the cryptocurrency community.
-Due to its privacy features, people fighting oppressive governments have also used the token to fund their campaigns without fear of being tracked.
+Due to its privacy features, XMR has gained a reputation as a token associated with the dark web.
+People fighting oppressive governments have also used the token to fund their campaigns without fear of being tracked by central authorities.

 The Stellar blockchain takes more of a focus on enterprise solutions for the financial industry.
 While many other cryptocurrencies can serve individual needs, Stellar can support higher traffic and speed needed for financial institutions.
 Stellar presents a faster and more affordable alternative to some financial legacy systems.
 By adopting the Stellar blockchain, users can cut out several intermediaries and save money in the process.